GennadiyZakharov/nextflow-crash-course/README.md

 If you modify and rerun your pipeline with the `-resume` option, Nextflow checks if the task is already cached and skips the execution.
-Therefore only new and modified tasks are executed.
+Therefore, only new and modified tasks are executed.

-**A blame minute:** Nextflow uses the task hash to name the task directory, therefore, it's very hard to find all the tasks for a particular process.
+**A blame minute:** Nextflow uses task hashes to name task directories, therefore, it's very hard to find all the tasks for a particular process.
 After several iterations of parameter modification and reruns, you can end up with a huge number of obsolete tasks in your working directory,